 Trust litigation is often a lengthy and very expensive process.
 Most probate attorneys will not take on a case on a contingency basis, so the challenger must be prepared to foot substantial legal bills.
 In addition, under most circumstances, it is the burden of the challenger to prove his or her case and not the burden of the trustee or other party to the trust to disprove the challenger’s allegations.
 Most trust litigation does not actually make it to a trial.
 Instead, most trust litigation cases are settled between the parties, sometimes through mediation.

 Trust litigation can be a costly endeavor, both in terms of time and money.
 Our trust litigation attorneys have successfully represented clients challenging the validity of a trust due to the trustor having insufficient capacity to execute the trust as well as situations where the trustor was subject to undue influence or the victim of elder abuse.
 We have also successfully represented trustees defending the validity of the trust document.
 Generally speaking, trustees in this position may use the income and assets of the trust estate to defend the validity of the trust.
 Caution should be exercised, however, if the trustee is the person being accused of unduly influencing the trustor.
 If you are involved in trust litigation in Riverside or San Bernardino County, contact attorney Dennis M. Sandoval online or call our office at 951-888-1460 to schedule a consultation.
-Our trust litigation attorneys only handle litigated cases in Riverside and San Bernardino County Probate Courts.
+Our trust litigation attorneys only handle litigated cases in Orange, Riverside, and San Bernardino County Probate Courts.
 As such, if the trust administration is being conducted in another county or state, we likely cannot assist you.